-Everyone these days talks about living in the "Rat Race", "Running in Circles", going on a "Goose Chase" or "Snipe Hunt", falling down a "Rabbit Hole", etc. My life is so crazy I am usually dizzy, feel as if I should have some geese and snipe to show for something, and am very wary of Rabbit Holes.
+With our frenetic life, everyone these days talks about living in the "Rat Race", "Running in Circles", going on a "Goose Chase" or "Snipe Hunt", falling down a "Rabbit Hole", etc. Often, my life is so crazy I am usually dizzy, feel as if I should have some geese and snipe to show for something, and I am very wary of Rabbit Holes.

-From experience I know the Piggly Wiggly probably closed several years ago so figuring out that landmark is a crapshoot at best.
+From experience I know the Piggly Wiggly probably have closed several years ago, so figuring out that landmark is a crap shoot at best.
 One of the blue houses burned down and the other two have now been painted white, and how in the Hell is someone supposed to know what pond belongs to farmer John?

-All that said, Monday morning I headed out with lists of vague directions to arcane places of worship.
+All that said, last week I headed out with lists of vague directions to arcane places of worship.
 As I proceeded down Highway 25 I came upon a sign that said "Historic Cokesbury College".
 Having never heard of such, I decided to detour left and take a look see.
 It wasn't on my well prepared list but then proper planning is so overrated.

-While visiting this spot, the gentleman showing me around asked what had brought me there.
+While visiting this spot, the gentleman sweeping the front porch, offered to show me around.
+While doing so, he asked what had brought me there.
 I explained I was on a photo tour of old churches.
 His face lit up.
 He mentioned several churches that were on my list.
 Then he asked me if Mt.
 Vernon on Hwy 61 was one I planned to see.

 Not being familiar with that one, I inquired about it.
 He explained it was a beautiful old historic church that I could find off Highway 61 on Mt.
 Vernon Church road.
 A friend of his was trying to buy the church and move it.
 I made a mental note to add it to the list, thanked him, and made my exit.